holgerbrandl/kalasim/docs/userguide/docs/component.md

 }
 ```

-!!!info
-    Finally, if there is a `process` or `repeatedProcess` method, you can disable the automatic activation (i.e. make it a data component), by specifying `Component(process = Component::none)`.

 ### 3. Process Reference

 A component may be initialized to start at another process definition method.
 This is achieved by passing a reference to this method which must be part of the component's class definition, like `val car = Car(process = Car::wash)`.

 It is also possible to prepare multiple process definition, which may become active later by means of an `activate()` statement: